An indirect computational procedure for receding horizon hybrid optimal control: Hybrid MPC Algorithm

 \end{problem}

-The above problem is different from the Problem \ref{PB:2} in that the terminal cost given by $h_f$ in (\ref{E:JC.2}) is eliminated and the constraint $t^s_n = T_h$ is replaced with (\ref{E:TP3}).
-The solution of the Problem \ref{PB:3} can be obtained by repeating the variational procedure for proof of the Proposition \ref{TH:1} and including (\ref{E:TP3}) as a constraint.
-However, in this work the solution is obtained from the Proposition \ref{TH:1} for sufficiently large value of $T_h$ as in the following.
+The above problem is different from the Problem~\ref{PB:2} in that the terminal cost is eliminated and the constraint $t^s_n = T_h$ is replaced with (\ref{E:TP3}).
+The solution of Problem~\ref{PB:3} can be derived from the more general results such as \cite{R:HO4, R:HO3} which requires a considerable space.
+Another approach is to derive the solution directly from the Proposition~\ref{TH:1} for sufficiently large value of $T_h$ as in the following.